Skip to content

 Key Takeaways

-• GitGuardian is the #1 security app on GitHub Marketplace, detecting 550+ secret types including API keys, certificates, and tokens.
+• GitGuardian is the #1 security app on GitHub Marketplace and detects 450+ specific secret types plus generic credentials.

-• ggshield CLI provides pre-commit hooks and CI/CD integration for blocking secrets before they reach version control.
+• ggshield CLI runs as a pre-commit hook and CI/CD gate, blocking secrets before they reach version control.

 • Non-Human Identity (NHI) governance tracks machine credentials across the organization, and honeytokens detect intrusion attempts.

-• Scans beyond code repositories into Slack, Jira, and Confluence, with a free plan available for individual developers.
+• Scans beyond code into Slack, Jira, and Confluence.
+Free for individual developers; enterprise median contract is $38,700/year.

 GitGuardian dashboard showing detected secrets with incident status, severity, and remediation tracking

-The platform covers 550+ secret types and scans across GitHub, GitLab, Bitbucket, and collaboration tools like Slack, Jira, and Confluence.
-GitGuardian also validates whether detected secrets are still active, so teams can prioritize live credentials over expired ones.
+The platform ships 450+ specific detectors plus generic secret detectors, and scans across GitHub, GitLab, Bitbucket, and collaboration tools like Slack, Jira, and Confluence.
+GitGuardian validates whether detected secrets are still active, so teams can prioritize live credentials over expired ones.

 What is GitGuardian?